vebbis321/thel.foo/content/posts/validation/index.md

  }
 ```

-Now our code won't compile because we haven't implemented the errorLabel and we don't have an container that can take care of showing and hiding our errorLabel.
-So let's implement the errorLabel:
+Now our code won't compile because we haven't implemented the `errorLabel` and we don't have an container that can take care of showing and hiding our `errorLabel`.
+So let's implement the `errorLabel` first:

 ```swift
 private lazy var errorLabel: UILabel = {